The Best Cheeseburgers in Toronto

 Woody's seven ounce cheeseburger uses locally raised beef that's ground and pressed fresh daily.
 What sets Woody's apart is a rejection of the American flat-top take on burgers that dominate the other entries on this list.
 Instead they've embraced their Canadian roots by using a hardwood burning grill for a distinctive smoky flavour.
 The Beef Stuffed Cheddar ($6.95) is an inside-out cheeseburger (a cheddar-stuffed patty dressed with all the fixings).
 Also worth a try is The Bistro ($7.05) a beef burger topped with brie, sauteed onions and mushrooms, finished with a slathering of Dijon.
 More »

-BQM has two locations (Queen West and Ossington) and long ago carved a niche for themselves with the option of picking the cut of beef you'd like the burger to be made from (chuck, brisket or sirloin).
+BQM on Ossington has carved a niche for themselves with the option of picking the cut of beef you'd like the burger to be made from (chuck, brisket or sirloin).
 They were also one of the first to adopt a strict policy of using only locally-raised, hormone-free meat.
 The Big Cheese ($8 chuck, $10 brisket, and $12 sirloin) is topped with cheddar, red onion, pickles and garlic aioli.
 Fries are an extra $3 or you can try one of the five poutines on offer (or the excellent deep fried pickles).
 More »

 After winning the coveted title of Best Burger on CMT's Burger Wars, Parkdale's Parts & Labour decided to open a dedicated burger shop in the former White Squirrel Snack Shop on Queen West (just a few hundred yards from Burger's Priest).
 The patty is six-and-a-half ounces of twice-ground Canadian chuck (done daily in-house).
 The Deluxe Burger ($9) is similar to a gourmet Big Mac, topped with bacon, tomato, red onion, iceberg lettuce, thousand island dressing and American processed cheese.
 For a different, yet equally tasty option, the Italian ($9) has onions, house tomato sauce, sweet and hot peppers along with mozzarella cheese.
 More »